Definition and Types of Noun

 Example: Please take some water.

-Gerunds are nouns that end -ing and represent actions.
-Gerunds have verb-like properties.
+Like other types of noun, gerunds are also nouns that end -ing and have verb like qualities.
 But these are used differently in a sentence unlike verbs.
-Gerund noun are modified with adverbs How to differentiate gerund noun and verb? look at two examples:
+We modified gerund noun with adverbs.
+How to differentiate gerund noun and verb?
+Look at two examples:

 (a) Ali is singing a song.